 Furthermore, many 23 states offer loan repayment assistance programs: Arizona, District of Columbia, Florida, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, New Mexico, New York (two programs), North Carolina, Ohio, Oregon, South Carolina, Texas, Vermont, and Virginia.

-For more information, check out the American Bar Association’s website on Loan Repayment Assistance Programs.
+For more information, check out the American Bar Association's website on Loan Repayment Assistance Programs.
+You can also learn more about this on our Student Loan Forgiveness by State.

 The U.S. Department of Health and Human Services offers loan forgiveness programs through two programs: